openpolitics/manifesto/manifesto/culture.md

 ## Advertising

-Advertising regulations should be tightened to ensure quasi-scientific language and terminology is not used to promote any cosmetic, toiletry or food products.
+Encourage the Advertising Standards Authority to tighten regulations around the use of pseudo-scientific language and terminology for the promotion of cosmetic, toiletry, food or other products, without sufficient evidence.